Should You Use Job Levels? Yes, but…!

 Job levels can be numerical (I, II, III, IV) or have different titles.
 Different titles are the most common practice.
 Consider the following account manager job level title examples featuring four levels.

 The following example features four job levels for the account manager.
 To calculate the minimum of the salary range, multiply the base pay midpoint by .80%.
 To calculate the maximum, multiply the midpoint by 1.20%.
 This is an example of a “50% salary range” because multiplying the minimum by 150% derives the maximum.
-Expect broadband salary ranges to be much wider with progression from one TTC range to the next to be greater than 15%.
+Broadband salary ranges are typically much wider with progression from one TTC range to the next greater than 15%.
 (Some companies do not use ranges, either having a fixed base salary for all incumbents or target amount without a minimum or maximum.)

 Job Level Definitions